Compact 3-manifolds via 4-colored graphs: Generalized regular genus

-\begin{lemma} Let $\G$ be a $4$-colored graph representing a compact $3$-manifold $M$, then there exists a $4$-colored graph $\G^\prime$ representing $M$, having at most two singular colors and such that $\rho(\G)=\rho(\G^\prime)$. \end{lemma} \begin{proof} Suppose that $\G$ has more than two singular colors, and let $\varepsilon$ be a cyclic permutation of $\Delta$ such that the surface $S_\varepsilon$ where $\G$ regularly embeds has genus $\rho(\G)$.
+\begin{lemma} Let $\G$ be a $4$-colored graph representing a compact $3$-manifold $M$, then there exists a $4$-colored graph $\G^\prime$ representing $M$, having at most two singular colors and such that $\rho(\G)=\rho(\G^\prime)$. \end{lemma}

+\begin{proof} Suppose that $\G$ has more than two singular colors, and let $\varepsilon$ be a cyclic permutation of $\D$ such that the surface $S_\varepsilon$ where $\G$ regularly embeds has genus $\rho(\G)$.
 Let $X$ be a singular $\hat a$-residue of $\G$ and $\bar\G$ the graph obtained by performing a bisection of type $(a,b)$ on $X$, where $b\in\hat a$ is a color which is not consecutive to $a$ in $\varepsilon$.
 It is easy to see that $\bar\G$ has one more singular $\hat b$-residue (which is isomorphic to $X$) and one less singular $\hat a$-residue than $\G$, while the number of singular residues of the other two colors does not change.
 An easy computation shows that the embedding surface of $\bar\G$ with respect to $\varepsilon$ has still genus $\rho(\G)$.

 On the other hand, if we compare the generalized Heegaard splittings associated to $\varepsilon$ of $\G$ and $\bar\G$ respectively, we see that the systems of curves defined by the $\{a,b\}$-residues are the same, while the system of curves defined by the $\{c,d\}$-residues in $\bar\G$, where $\{c,d\}=\D-\{a,b\}$, is obtained by simply doubling the corresponding system for $\G$.
 Hence $\bar\G$ still represents $M$.
 By performing bisections of type $(a,b)$ on all singular $\hat a$-residues of $\G$, we obtain a 4-colored graph $\G^{\prime\prime}$ representing $M$, having the same genus as $\G$ and such that color $a$ is not singular.
 Finally, by performing bisections of type $(c,d)$ on all singular $\hat c$-residues of $\G^{\prime\prime}$, the required 4-colored graph $\G^\prime$ is obtained. \end{proof}